[AD – FEATURES ITEMS GIFTED BY VAPE CLUB + JAC VAPOUR]

 *I added on £5 for half of a pack of 5 coils.
 This will change depending on how fast you go through the coils/change flavours/use thick eliquid/etc.

 If you wanted to sub-ohm vape instead, you could grab a 50ml short fill bottle of one of the Bryn’s Special Sauce range for £12.99.
 I’d probably need three of those 50ml bottles.
 Actually, let’s go with four, just to be on the safe side.
 And let’s say four coils per month — one a week — costing you £9.99 for a pack of five.
-A month’s worth of sub-ohm vaping with Jac Vapour’s VIM would cost £61.95 (ish) each month (just under £56 with my discount code), after shelling out £86.94 for your first month.
+A month’s worth of sub-ohm vaping with Jac Vapour’s VIM would cost £61.95 (ish) each month, after shelling out £86.94 for your first month.
 (Device + 4 x 50ml bottles + pack of 5 coils.)
-It would actually cost less than £79 with my discount code.

 - Aspire Gusto Mini MTL – £87.95 for the first TWO months vaping.